Tacha8/Password-Spraying-Detection-in-Active-Directory/README.md

 ## Attack Overview

-Password spraying attempts one password against many user accounts to avoid triggering account lockouts.
-In this lab, three failed logon attempts were generated against a single domain user to demonstrate how Active Directory enforces the configured lockout policy.
+Password spraying is a password attack that attempts one common password against many user accounts to avoid triggering account lockout policies.
+In this lab, the same incorrect password was attempted against multiple Active Directory user accounts to generate authentication failures.
+Additional failed logons were then performed against one test account to demonstrate how Active Directory enforces its Account Lockout Policy once the configured threshold is exceeded.

 ---